HaroldMills/lrgv/README.md

 also known as the *Nighthawk runner* and `archive_clips` is also known as the *archiver*.
-As of this writing, the Nighthawk runner runs on monitoring station laptops, while the archiver runs on a separate computer in Lansing, NY dedicated to maintaining the station laptops (to the extent possible via the SugarSync file synchronization utility) and archiving their detections.
+As of this writing, the Nighthawk runner runs on monitoring station laptops, while the archiver runs on a separate computer located near Ithaca, NY and dedicated to maintaining the station laptops (to the extent possible via the SugarSync file synchronization utility) and archiving their detections.
 In the future, the archiver may run on the station laptops instead.

+Note that in the following the term *user directory* refers to the home directory of the user that runs the LRGV software, e.g.
+`C:\Users\wreva`.

 To install the `lrgv` package and related software onto a station laptop: